EXCLUSIVE-India could buy potash from Belarus in rupees as sanctions hit Minsk-sources

 India's exports to Belarus were $62.3 million in the 2020/21 financial year, while its imports stood at $107.4 million, government data showed.

+Canada, Belarus, Russia and Israel are key suppliers of potash to India.

+BPC competes with Canada's Nutrien Ltd NTR.TO, Russia's Uralkali URKA.MM, Israel's ICL ICL.TA and Mosaic MOS.N from the United States.

-(Reporting by Rajendra Jadhav; Additional reporting by Polina Devitt in MOSCOW; Editing by Gerry Doyle)
+(Reporting by Rajendra Jadhav; Additional reporting by Polina Devitt in MOSCOW; Editing by Euan Rocha and Gerry Doyle)

 ((rajendra.jadhav@thomsonreuters.com; +91-22-68414378 ; Reuters Messaging: rajendra.jadhav.thomsonreuters.com@reuters.net))